mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 So, records are constructed with the ``record {...}`` syntax.
 Agda inferred its type from the theorem's type signature.
 Parameters that are fields can be passed to this constructor in a named fashion.
-In particular, the ordering does not matter.
+In particular, the ordering does not matter, and the intention of the code becomes much clearer.

-Now, the really good news:
-**the type of fields becomes embedded into the type of the record**.
-So, the type signature of our earlier simple theorem no longer needs to specify the type of all fields: they are no longer type parameters!
 There is also special syntax for accessing any particular field of a record:
 ``<RecordType>.<fieldname> <instance>``.
 Our theorem thus becomes: